[HISTORY: Adopted by the County Board of McLean County 7-16-2019. Amendments noted where applicable.]

 All complaints shall be made in writing, or may be recorded by someone other than the complaining individual if he or she cannot write.
 Such complaints shall be filed with the Office of the County Administrator.

-The complaint form shall include the full name, address, and phone number of the complaining individual and briefly state the nature of the complaint or a description of the alleged violation of the ADA regulations.
+The complaint form shall include the full name, address, and phone number of the complaining individual and briefly state the nature of the complaint or a description of the alleged violation.

 The complaint must be filed within 10 business days after the complainant becomes aware of the alleged violation.